Common-Longitudinal-ICU-data-Format/CLIF-TableOne/README.md

 **For macOS:**

-1. Make the script executable and run it
+1. Make the script executable and run it from the root directory
 ```bash
 chmod +x generate_table_one.sh
 ./generate_table_one.sh